Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Slight surprise rippled around the table in all its various forms: tilted heads, raised eyebrows, twitching tails, swaying antennae, a flash of blue.

 "...Not the response you were expectin’?"
 Keeda pant-grinned again.
 "But it is.
-You were *decisive.* You made a bold call ‘ta ignore me in the moment, and when the moment passed…well, here we are, *yijao?"*
+You were *decisive.* You made a bold call ‘ta ignore me in the moment, and when the moment passed... well, here we are, *yijao?"*

 "So we’re doing well so far," Hoeff rumbled.

 "You wouldn’t’a seen me again if you weren’t.
-But, that’s enough praise, ‘cuz while that whole affair on the station got more dangerous than it should’a…the next phase is gonna be dangerous by design.
+But, that’s enough praise, ‘cuz while that whole affair on the station got more dangerous than it should’a... the next phase is gonna be dangerous by design.
 Seems only fair ‘ta warn ‘ya."

 "*How* dangerous?"
 Ian asked, noting the way his crew all glanced at each other.

 "Again, that depends on you.
 You can back out any time, if you don’t mind the consequences.
-If you stick it through, though…You’re gonna see some things you won’t like.
+If you stick it through, though...
+You’re gonna see some things you won’t like.
 Things you’re gonna want to *do* something about."

 "Like what?"